salaboy/from-monolith-to-k8s/kind/README.md

     protocol: TCP
 ```

+Once we have our cluster and our Ingress Controller installed and configured we can move ahead and install our application.

 ## Installing the Application using Helm
 Finally, we can install the application by adding a Helm chart repository.
-To achieve this, first we need to add a custom Helm Chart Repository for this application:
+To achieve this, first we need to add a custom (for the book) Helm Chart Repository for this application:

 ```
 helm repo add fmtok8s https://salaboy.github.io/helm/